-The criterion for counselor evaluation for promotion and tenure are established by the CSU-AAUP/BOT Collective Bargaining Agreement (the Contract), amplified by the guidelines established on each campus by the Senate.
-Thus the AAUP/BOT Agreement establishes principles for P&T evaluations, whereas the Senates on the four campuses establish the procedural guidelines in accordance with goals and traditions of the individual universities.
-A counselor who is considering applying for promotion and tenure should become familiar with Articles 7.3.1-7.4.3 in the 2007-2011 Contract, the campus Senate P&T document in the Faculty Handbook, and any departmental guidelines.
+The criterion for faculty evaluation for promotion and tenure are established by the CSU-AAUP/BOT Collective Bargaining Agreement (the Contract), amplified by the guidelines established on each campus by the Senate.
+Thus the AAUP/ BOT Agreement establishes principles for P&T evaluations, whereas the Senates on the four campuses establish the procedural guidelines in accordance with goals and traditions of the individual universities.
+An instructional faculty member who is considering applying for promotion and tenure should become familiar with Articles 4 and 5 of the contract, the campus Senate P&T document in the Faculty Handbook, and the departmental bylaws for DEC procedures.